anartovich/streams-open-docs/content/en/docs/install/_index.md

 description: Learn how to install Streams on-premise or deploy it in your private cloud, configure a helm chart, and validate the installation.
 ---

+This section covers recommanded steps to install Streams.
+In some cases, you may want to customize your installation.
+For more information, see [Alternate installation settings](/docs/install/alternate-settings).

 ## Prerequisites

 * Kubernetes 1.18+